-Prior to 2018, we entered into a \$50 million revolving credit facility with a subsidiary of NL secured with approximately 35.2 million shares of the common stock of Kronos Worldwide, Inc. held by NL's subsidiary as collateral.
+Prior to 2019, we entered into a \$50 million revolving credit facility with a subsidiary of NL secured with approximately 35.2 million shares of the common stock of Kronos Worldwide, Inc. held by NL's subsidiary as collateral.
 Outstanding borrowings under the credit facility bear interest at the prime rate plus 1.875% per annum, payable quarterly, with all amounts due on December 31, 2023.
-The maximum principal amount which may be outstanding from time-to-time under the credit facility is limited to 50% of the amount of the most recent closing price of the Kronos stock.
+The maximum principal amount which may be outstanding from time-totime under the credit facility is limited to 50% of the amount of the most recent closing price of the Kronos stock.
 The credit facility contains a number of covenants and restrictions which, among other things, restrict NL's subsidiary's ability to incur additional debt, incur liens, and merge or consolidate with, or sell or transfer substantially all of NL's subsidiary's assets to, another entity, and require NL's subsidiary to maintain a minimum specified level of consolidated net worth.
 Upon an event of default (as defined in the credit facility), Valhi will be entitled to terminate its commitment to make further loans to NL's subsidiary, declare the outstanding loans (with interest) immediately due and payable, and exercise its rights with respect to the collateral under the loan documents.
 Such collateral rights include, upon certain insolvency events with respect to NL's subsidiary or NL, the right to purchase all of the Kronos common stock at a purchase price equal to the aggregate market value, less amounts owing to Valhi under the loan documents, and up to 50% of such purchase price may be paid by Valhi in the form of an unsecured promissory note bearing interest at the prime rate plus 2.75% per annum, payable quarterly, with all amounts due no later than five years from the date of purchase, with the remainder of such purchase price payable in cash at the date of purchase.
 We also eliminate any such intercompany borrowings in our Consolidated Financial Statements.
+There is \$.5 million outstanding under this facility at December 31, 2021.
+We eliminate any such intercompany borrowings in our Consolidated Financial Statements.

-We have an unsecured revolving demand promissory note with Kronos which, as amended, provides for borrowings from Kronos of up to \$40 million.
-We also eliminate any such intercompany borrowings in our Consolidated Financial Statements.
-The facility, as amended, is due on demand, but in any event no earlier than December 31, 2022.
-We had gross borrowings of \$2.6 million and gross repayments of \$16.2 million with Kronos during 2018 and there was no outstanding balance at December 31, 2018.
+We have an unsecured revolving demand promissory note with Kronos which, as amended, provides for borrowings from Kronos of up to \$30 million.
+We eliminate any such intercompany borrowings in our Consolidated Financial Statements.
+The facility, as amended, is due on demand, but in any event no earlier than December 31, 2023.
 We had gross borrowings of \$16.6 million and gross repayments of \$16.6 million with Kronos during 2019 and there was no outstanding balance at December 31, 2019.
-We had no borrowings with Kronos in 2020 and we could borrow the full \$40.0 million under our current intercompany facility with Kronos at December 31, 2020.
+We had no borrowings with Kronos in 2020 and 2021 and we could borrow the full \$30.0 million under our current intercompany facility with Kronos at December 31, 2021.
 Kronos' obligation to loan us money under this note is at Kronos' discretion.